The New Hampshire Advantage

 There are many advantages to living in New Hampshire, and New Hampshire regularly ranks high in economic and quality of life indicators, compared to other states.
 If you'd like to suggest an advantage or state ranking not listed yet, please let us know.

-New Hampshire has no tax on machinery or equipment.
+New Hampshire has no inventory tax.

 New Hampshire is the only state that does not mandate automobile insurance (though 89% of NH drivers have it).

 New Hampshire is one of only three states that places no helmet restrictions on motorcyclists.

 Reflecting New Hampshire’s relationship and openness to the public, the state capitol building has no metal detectors, And, at 190 years old, is the “the oldest state house in the nation in which the legislature still occupies its original chambers".

 New Hampshire state law prohibits the use of eminent domain for private use or private development.